 Bessemer Presbyterian Church has a 100 + year heritage of sharing and living out the Gospel

-Around the turn of the 20th century, the churches of Bessemer only offered services in languages other than English.
-Three Presbyterian men from nearby New Wilmington, who hoped to provide Christian Education in the English language to a primarily immigrant community, came to Bessemer in 1908, and gathering together several English-speaking members of the community, began a Sunday school program.
-The group quickly grew to 28 regular members who desired to become a full-fledged Presbyterian congregation.
-On March 16, 1911, the Presbytery of Shenango chartered the First Presbyterian Church of Bessemer.
+On March 16, 1911, a three-year old Sunday school program realized their ultimate goal when the First Presbyterian Church of Bessemer was chartered by the Presbytery of Shenango.
 Within its first several years, it had a great impact on the community: a strong Sunday school program that educated many in the Christian faith, a boy scout troop that promoted brotherhood and morality, a temperance group which sought to prevent and help individuals begin the road to recovery from alcoholism, a missionary society, and more.
-In twenty short years, the church grew to nearly 225 members, and already had produced a missionary to Korea.
-Forty-five years later, in 1976, the church was the spiritual home to nearly 375 members.
-There is a long history of sharing the Gospel among this body of believers here in Bessemer.
+The church grew quickly, and has not only a long history of sharing and living out the Gospel of Jesus Christ in the Bessemer community.

-The story of Bessemer Presbyterian Church is a story of survival...
+But the story of Bessemer Presbyterian Church is also a story of survival...

 ...and a testimony to the power of resurrection hope.